Med-R$^3$: Enhancing Medical Retrieval-Augmented Reasoning of LLMs via Progressive Reinforcement Learning: Progressive Reinforcement Learning Details

-\textbf{\textit{Retrieval Number.}} \quad One of the key motivations for incorporating this reward in Stage 1 is to lay the foundation for enhancing the model’s retrieval capabilities in the subsequent stage.
+\textbf{\textit{Retrieval Number.}} \quad Inspired by the design in R1-Searcher~\cite{song2025r1}, one of the key motivations for incorporating this reward in Stage 1 is to lay the foundation for enhancing the model's retrieval capabilities in the subsequent stage.
 Specifically, only when the model develops the habit of querying external knowledge upon encountering unfamiliar concepts during reasoning, can there be meaningful room for optimizing its retrieval behavior.
-Our experiments also confirm this intuition: without such a reward signal in Stage 1, certain models tend to rely solely on internal knowledge and cease performing external retrievals altogether.
-As observed in \Cref{tab:retrieval_number_comparison}, using Qwen2.5-7B as an example, the average number of knowledge retrievals during logical reasoning drops significantly when the retrieval count component is omitted from the reward function.
+Here we have compared the average retrieval frequency with and without $\mathcal{R}_{retrieval\_num}$ in Stage 1, and conducted over-search detection. \begin{itemize} \item \underline{\textit{Retrieval Frequency Comparison}}: Without the reward signal $\mathcal{R}_{retrieval\_num}$ in Stage 1, certain models tend to rely solely on internal knowledge and cease performing external retrievals altogether.
+As observed in \Cref{tab:retrieval_number_comparison}, using Qwen2.5-7B as an example, the average number of knowledge retrievals during logical reasoning drops significantly when the retrieval count component $\mathcal{R}_{retrieval\_num}$ is omitted from the reward function. \item \underline{\textit{Over-Search Detection}}: We adopt the over-search detection method proposed in HiPRAG~\cite{wu2026hiprag}.
+For each retrieval step in the model's reasoning trajectory, we extract the search query $q_i$ ($q_i$ is the content in the \texttt{<search>...</search>} tag pair), present it to the model $\mathcal{M}$ without the retrieved context (exclude the retrieved content in the \texttt{<document>...} \texttt{</document>} tag pair), and obtain a regenerated content $o'_i$.
+We then use an external LLM judge (DeepSeek-V3) to assess the semantic equivalence between the original subsequent content $o_i$ and the regenerated content $o'_i$.
+If they are semantically equivalent, it indicates that the retrieval step was redundant, since the model could have reached the same conclusion without retrieval, and such step is flagged as \textit{over-search}.
+We employed the same detection prompt as HiPRAG~\cite{wu2026hiprag}, and conducted evaluation under the following settings: \begin{itemize} \item Detected Model ($\mathcal{M}$): Qwen2.5-7B + Med-R$^3$ \item LLM judge: DeepSeek-V3 \end{itemize} These results indicate that the model does not suffer from severe over-searching.
+Although the model retrieves 4.75 times per instance on average, only 4.45\% of retrieval steps are detected as redundant.
+This suggests that most retrieval actions provide useful evidence rather than unnecessary context.
+Moreover, harder benchmarks such as RareArena and MedXpertQA naturally require more retrieval steps, while their over-search rates remain within a narrow range. \end{itemize}